Intevac (NASDAQ:IVAC) Issues Q2 2022 Earnings Guidance

 Intevac (NASDAQ:IVAC – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of -$0.15–$0.13 for the period, compared to the consensus EPS estimate of -$0.20.
 The company issued revenue guidance of $8.00 million-$8.50 million, compared to the consensus revenue estimate of $8.00 million.

-A number of equities analysts have recently commented on the stock.
-StockNews.com began coverage on shares of Intevac in a report on Thursday, March 31st.
-They set a hold rating for the company.
-Benchmark downgraded shares of Intevac from a buy rating to a hold rating in a report on Thursday, February 10th.
+A number of research firms have recently commented on IVAC.
+StockNews.com began coverage on Intevac in a research report on Thursday, March 31st.
+They set a hold rating on the stock.
+Benchmark downgraded Intevac from a buy rating to a hold rating in a research note on Thursday, February 10th.

+Shares of NASDAQ IVAC opened at $5.10 on Tuesday.
+The stock has a market capitalization of $127.80 million, a PE ratio of 4.95 and a beta of 0.78.
+The business has a fifty day moving average price of $5.21 and a two-hundred day moving average price of $5.09.
+Intevac has a fifty-two week low of $3.93 and a fifty-two week high of $7.16.

+In other Intevac news, Director Michele Klein bought 5,000 shares of the business’s stock in a transaction that occurred on Wednesday, May 18th.
+The shares were bought at an average price of $5.16 per share, for a total transaction of $25,800.00.
+Following the transaction, the director now directly owns 35,000 shares in the company, valued at $180,600.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Nigel Hunton bought 10,000 shares of the business’s stock in a transaction that occurred on Thursday, February 24th.
+The shares were acquired at an average price of $4.96 per share, for a total transaction of $49,600.00.
+The disclosure for this purchase can be found here.
+Insiders have bought a total of 30,000 shares of company stock valued at $150,150 in the last three months.
+3.30% of the stock is owned by insiders.

-Large investors have recently modified their holdings of the company.
-BlackRock Inc. grew its holdings in Intevac by 0.4% during the fourth quarter.
-BlackRock Inc. now owns 562,612 shares of the electronics maker’s stock valued at $2,650,000 after purchasing an additional 2,308 shares during the period.
-Northern Trust Corp grew its holdings in Intevac by 4.6% during the fourth quarter.
-Northern Trust Corp now owns 62,112 shares of the electronics maker’s stock valued at $293,000 after purchasing an additional 2,726 shares during the period.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Charles Schwab Investment Management Inc. purchased a new stake in shares of Intevac during the first quarter valued at approximately $83,000.
+D. E. Shaw & Co.
+Inc. purchased a new stake in shares of Intevac during the fourth quarter valued at approximately $90,000.
 Morgan Stanley grew its holdings in Intevac by 17.9% during the second quarter.
 Morgan Stanley now owns 29,255 shares of the electronics maker’s stock valued at $197,000 after purchasing an additional 4,441 shares during the period.
 Susquehanna International Group LLP grew its holdings in Intevac by 29.8% during the fourth quarter.
 Susquehanna International Group LLP now owns 42,686 shares of the electronics maker’s stock valued at $201,000 after purchasing an additional 9,795 shares during the period.
-Finally, Charles Schwab Investment Management Inc. acquired a new position in Intevac during the first quarter valued at approximately $83,000.
-Institutional investors own 68.23% of the company’s stock.
+Finally, Northern Trust Corp grew its holdings in Intevac by 4.6% during the fourth quarter.
+Northern Trust Corp now owns 62,112 shares of the electronics maker’s stock valued at $293,000 after purchasing an additional 2,726 shares during the period.
+68.23% of the stock is owned by institutional investors.

 Intevac Company Profile (Get Rating)